s-ccs/paper-UnfoldMakie/typst/main.typ

 In an earlier study @mikheev2024art, we asked novice and expert practitioners for insights into their ERP visualization practices, and consequently used their responses to improve UnfoldMakie.jl.

 UnfoldMakie.jl fills the gap as one of the only dedicated EEG visualization libraries with a focus on speed, ease of use, adaptability and detailed documentation.
 At the same time, it still allows explorative analysis (zooming/panning) and vector graphics with publication-ready figures.
-This is achieved by the modularity of Makie.jl @danisch2021makie, which allows to switch backends from (W)GLMakie.jl to CairoMakie.jl.
+This is achieved by the modularity of Makie.jl @danisch2021makie, which allows to switch between two backends: CPU-supported vector graphics CairoMakie.jl and GPU-supported interactive GLMakie.jl and WGLMakie.jl.

 Anyone who works with EEG, MEG, ERP, iEEG or other time-series data is a target audience of this package.